chris7jackson/graph-rag-poc/README.md

 # Graph RAG Pipeline - Proof of Concept

-A locally-executable Graph RAG (Retrieval-Augmented Generation) pipeline that constructs knowledge graphs from Wikipedia articles and enables LLM-powered querying.
+A locally-executable Graph RAG (Retrieval-Augmented Generation) pipeline that constructs knowledge graphs from Wikipedia articles and enables interactive exploration and analysis.

 ## 🎯 Project Overview